How Do I Become a Child Life Specialist (CCLS)?

 Child Life Education Opportunities available in Canada:

-The schools listed below do not limit where you can get a BA, they are only listed because they may offer some specific child life courses.
+The schools listed below do not limit where you can get a bachelor’s degree, they are only listed because they offer some courses taught by a certified child life specialist in Canada, as required by the Child Life Council for certification.

 Child life Internships may be available for students currently attending accredited educational institutions who hold affiliated agreements with corresponding health care centres.
 CLICK HERE